id/emqx-docs/en_US/configuration/dashboard.md

 - `token_expired_time`

   JWT token expiration time.
 It is equivalent to "browser session expiration time".
 When a user logs in, EMQX generates a JWT token along with a refresh token.
 The session is automatically renewed before expiration.
 The default value is `60m`.

+- `hwmark_expire_time`

+  The time window for the highest watermark to expire.
+The default value is `7d`.
+After expiration, the dashboard will find the new highest watermark since the expiration time up to the current time.

 - `password_expired_time`